 9. Provide verification of the warehouse line of credit.

 10. Indicate on the application any trade names or dba’s that will be used.

 11. Provide a copy of a Certificate of Corporate Resolution for each person that will have the authority to act on behalf of the licensee for any issue that must be addressed by the Office of Financial Institutions.

 12. Provide a copy of the applicant’s promissory note for each type of loan to be written.

-13. Obtain a $25,000 surety bond for total loans under $99,999,999 originated in the previous calendar year.
+13. A minimum $25,000 surety bond is required for total loans under $99,999,999 originated in the previous calendar year.
 Obtain a $50,000 for total loans over $100,000,000 originated in the previous calendar year.
 The bond form must include the full legal name and must match the name of the applicant.
-In lieu of a bond, certificate of deposit of equal amount to the bond may be filed with the state.
+Instead of a bond, a certificate of deposit of equal amount to the bond may be filed with the state.

-Premium for a Louisiana Mortgage Broker or Lender Bond is dependent on credit and the bond amount required.
+The premium that you pay for a Louisiana Residential Mortgage Lending Bond is dependent on credit and the bond amount required.